 Make a small donation of $10, $25, $100 or more to help us reach our Capital Campaige goal to build the Pearl schooner.
 Thanks to the Horning Family Foundation, Pepco, Strauss Foundation, and the Smith Family, Donations up to $50,000 will be matched!
 Volunteer to connect your children’s schools, community organization, church group or business to help build the “Spirit of he Pearl” schooner.

 The Pearl Coalition recognized by The District of Columbia City Council with a resolution honoring descendents and progenitors of the Pearl Escape with DC City Council Resolution CER 20-13.

 Building on the Heritage of Washington, D.C.

-The Pearl Coalition's mission is to foster a modern cultural understanding of slaves, slavery, and escapes from slavery in the Washington D.C. metropolitan area.
+The Pearl Coalition's mission is Building the replica of the 1848 Pearl schooner Spirit of the Pearl with youth and volunteers as an educational, training, and creative enterprise experience.
 This organization is a growing educational institution that will facilitate cultural offerings, destinations, and experiences that highlight the array of racial, social, economic factors and contributions of the people and places involved in the Pearl escape, and the inner workings of the Underground Railroad.

 Heritage Tourism & Community Development

 The Pearl Coalition's vision is to bring to the Metro region a comprehensive tourism destination connected to the Southwest Waterfront, letting both tourists and residents reconnect with African American heritage linked to Washington D.C.